top of page

 Climate discourse has heated up in every sense this summer.
 In July, the hottest month on record globally, the evacuation of thousands of British holidaymakers from fires on the Greek island of Rhodes almost paled to insignificance beside extreme weather events in Canada’s Northwest Territories, Southern California and Maui.
 Debates around green policy grabbed headlines in the UK – but without much reference to these record-breaking figures and the speed at which global warming is taking hold.
 Instead, we saw how environmental policies can fall victim to short-term political tactics, illustrated by responses to London’s expanding Ultra Low Emission Zone (ULEZ).

 The Uxbridge & South Ruislip by-election was a flashpoint in July, enflaming a long dispute about who should bear the cost of enforcing green measures.
 Leading up to the vote, the Conservatives ran their campaign in opposition to the ULEZ expansion.
 Boris Johnson first announced the scheme when he was Mayor of London.
-It has since been successfully implemented in central boroughs by his Labour successor, Sadiq Kahn, and was expanded to outer London on the 29th of August.
+It has since been successfully implemented in central boroughs by his Labour successor, Sadiq Khan, and was expanded to outer London on the 29th of August.
 The initiative only affects a very small proportion of motorists, specifically owners of vehicles breaking the designated pollution threshold (primarily diesel engines).
 The London scrappage scheme, which the government has refused to support, currently fails to provide adequate compensation for some.

 In the run up to the Uxbridge by-election, the Conservative strategy was to whip up discontent against Khan’s plans, and thereby against Labour, branding Steve Tuckwell, their new MP, as “anti-ULEZ”.
 There is also some evidence that sophisticated online misinformation campaigns were in place to stoke hostility towards the ULEZ extension and to Sadiq Khan.